mbr4v0v/mbr4v0v/README.md

 ## 🌱 Currently Exploring

-- 🚀 Learning Full Stack Web Development
+- 🚀 Learning Public and Hibrid Clouds
+  - AWS, AZURE, GCP,
+  - AI on Clouds and on-premises
-  -
+  - Kubernetes
-  -
+  - Containers
-  -
+  - A Lot or Linux
-  -
+  - Gitub
-  - Diving into PostgreSQL
+  - Diving into SQL

  ## 🏆 Achievements

 - 🌟 Completed
+   AWS Certified Solutions Architect - Associate.
+   Preparing Networking and Security Specialty.

 ## 📬 Get in Touch

-- Connect with me on
+- Connect with me on LinkedIn.com https://www.linkedin.com/in/mbravov/
-- Read more of my articles on
+- Read more of my articles on Medium

 Thanks for stopping by!
 Let's connect and explore the fascinating world of technology together. 🚀

 <!--